opendocsg/slw-judgments-backfill/2014_SGHC_70/report.md

 30     The next factor is the repetition of the offence.
 While this will generally be relevant in all sentencing decisions, it should be noted that the Customs Act already provides for uplifts of sentences where the offender has committed previous customs offences: see ss 128L(3), 128L(5) and 128L(5A).
 The application of these sections would provide different starting points for the sentencing exercise.
 Hence, there might be no need to have separate regard to whether the accused has committed previous _like_ offences if and to the extent that this has already been factored into the charges brought against the accused.
 However, where the prior offence is not a Customs Act offence or in any case is not an offence that has already been factored into the charge, the fact of the offender’s antecedents should rightly be considered within the rubric of general aggravating factors (see _Sentencing Practice_ at p 141).

 31     The third factor is whether the offender was acting on his own or was involved in a syndicated operation.
-The fact that an offender commits the offence as part of a syndicate is an established aggravating factor that may justify an enhanced sentence in the interest of general deterrence: _PP v Law Aik Meng_ [2007] 2 SLR(R) 814 at [25].
+The fact that an offender commits the offence as part of a syndicate is an established aggravating factor that may justify an enhanced sentence in the interest of general deterrence: _PP v Law Aik Meng_ <span class="citation">[2007] 2 SLR(R) 814</span> at [25].
 Having said that, in most cases where substantial weights are involved and require modifications of vehicles, this element will be found.
 The precedents will therefore often have incorporated some consideration of this factor.

 32     As to the final factor, the role of the offender, this too might to some extent be encapsulated in the kind of charge that is preferred.
 A specified offence under s 128L refers, as I have said, to